glouppe/info8010-deep-learning/lecture6.md

 ???

 Take the time to explain that that same architecture can be used for image to image mappings, as in some of their projects.

+Insist once again on the increasing number of kernels (=out_channels) in the encoder and the decreasing number of kernels in the decoder.

+Mention the final 1x1 convolution to reduce the number of channels to the number of classes.

 ---